We care partnerships

 By partnering with charitable organisations, we want to make the world a little better.
 We therefore support:

 ONCE: a Spanish organisation for the visually impaired helps blind or visually impaired people to live independent lives.
 Its mission includes creating jobs, offering scholarships and building hospitals, schools and specially equipped sports and recreational facilities.
 In 2012, ONCE entered into a partnership with our subsidiary ZEAL Iberia which has since been responsible for managing the digital distribution channel.

-In 2016, we were also the first German lottery broker to include ‘Deutsche Fernsehlotterie’ – Germany’s oldest charity lottery to support people in need – in our product range.
-As a result, we provide additional indirect support for further social and community projects.
+‘Deutsche Fernsehlotterie’: in 2016, we were the first German lottery broker to include this charity lottery in our product range – thus supporting further social projects.

-The education sector has not been spared from the corona crisis.
-As the operator of the ‘freiheit+’ lottery, BildungsChancen gGmbH therefore reacted in April by awarding ten amounts of €1,000 in immediate aid.
-This provided support for projects of particular importance during the coronavirus pandemic – such as the child shelters ‘Mattisburgen’ sponsored by Ein Platz für Kinder gGmbH.
-In addition, up to ten percent of all funds currently generated by the lottery are earmarked for education-related corona aid.
-These funds, for example, helped Ackerdemia e.
-V., an organisation which offers families interesting and useful employment possibilities during lockdown in the form of a farming programme.
+As the operator of the ‘freiheit+’ lottery, BildungsChancen gGmbH reacted in the early days of the pandemic by awarding 24 amounts of €1,000 in immediate aid for educational projects.
+We have provided support for important projects such as the child shelters ‘Mattisburgen’ sponsored by Ein Platz für Kinder gGmbH.
+Up to 10% of all funds currently generated by the lottery are earmarked for education-related corona aid.
+These funds, for example, helped Acker e.
+V. (formerly Ackerdemia) to offer families interesting and useful employment possibilities during lockdown in the form of a farming programme.
 The aim here is to increase society’s appreciation of nature and food and to strengthen healthy and sustainable consumption.
-Ambassador and patron of Ackerdemia is Christoph Biemann, a German TV personality famous for ‘Sendung mit der Maus’, a programme which has been presenting interesting facts about everyday life to young and old since 1983.